FrostyNick/FrostyNick.github.io/index.md

 	- Needs to look better.
 		- fade in animation
 		- ~~darkmodeisbetter.css~~
+		- vvv Below probably won't be added. vvv
 		- Support light mode.
 Add toggle too.
-		- I just learned that [Hugo framework](https://github.com/gohugoio/hugo#overview) exists.
-It's seems like it has my idea of at least using markdown and css, but it's an actual framework!
+		- I just learned that [Hugo framework](https://github.com/gohugoio/hugo#overview) exists. <!-- It's seems like it has my idea of at least using markdown and css, but it's an actual framework!
 With Go and them saying it's made to be fast, I will assume it's faster than pandoc markdown that's written in Haskel.
 But at the same time.. does parsing take so much time?
 Time will probably be negligable with the amount of time it takes to make a file and write data.
-Also, using a tool made for markdown conversion specifically feels more skilled for some reason.
+Also, using a tool made for markdown conversion specifically feels more skilled for some reason. -->
 	- Learn something?
 Add it HERE!
 	- Favorite websites, apps, interests, so on.
 	- Blog (nah actually do yt instead?)